shakhtourtech/TechChallengeApp/solution/README.md

 #### Part 3: Observability

 3a.
-Application Gateway includes a **healthy host count** metric that you can use as a liveness probe for Azure container apps, given that sample golang api should provide endpoints to support liveness or readiness probes
+Application Gateway includes a **healthy host count** metric that you can use as a liveness probe for Azure container apps, given that sample golang api provides a health check endpoint which has been leveraged on terraform script

 3b.
 Azure Log Analytics is used in containers apps for this solution to collect logs.
 For more other loggins options check this [link](https://learn.microsoft.com/en-us/azure/container-apps/log-options).